DCollinsOwuor/H1N1pdm09_and_H3N2_virus_genome_assembly_and_global_dataset_collation/4_Global_H1N1pdm09_and_H3N2_virus_datasets/1_H1N1pdm09/3_H1N1pdm09_global_WGS_2009-2018/README.md

-# Random subsampling of a certain number of sequences from a combined fasta file.
+# Random subsampling of sequences from a combined continent fasta file from GISAID.

-*Random sub-sampling of 2009-18 sequences*
+*Random subsampling of 2009-18 sequences*

 The following files should be in the same directory for subsampling: (i) fasta.py (ii) random_sub_sample_19Jan2020.py and (iii) fasta.pyc